Dyslexia is one of the most common reading and literacy learning difficulty and yet it presents so many questions, primarily what is Dyslexia?

 10. What is the best way to help a dyslexic child?

-Yes, the DSM-5 allows for the more global term Specific Learning Disorder in Reading.
+Yes, the DSM-5 allows for the more global term Specific Learning Disorder with Impairment in Reading.

 For most adults who have experienced Dyslexia during childhood there remains a lingering difficulty with reading.
 This most often appears in the form of reading speed, that is, adults who have experienced Dyslexia during childhood will continue to read slower than their peers as adults.
 We can make a significant difference in improving the life outcomes for children with Dyslexia and increase their potential to achieve success, however for many adults there will remain a lingering remnant of Dyslexia.